MassivaM/SignVid/README.md

 # SignVid

-SignVid is ReactJS/Node web app that allows creators to edit the metadata of their video
+SignVid is ReactJS/Node web app that allows creators to edit the metadata of their video & hash it to save its current state

 # To run the backend
 ### `cd backend`